mikelgo/ngx-reactive-table/libs/ngx-reactive-table/README.md

 E.g. it is not possible out of the box to create a **reusable** Angular material table which has the ability to use different column templates/content for certain columns in some components using the table.
 To have this feature the developer needs e.g. to leverage content-projection techniques.
 From my experience this is a common use case and should be possible out of the box.

-Also it is not possible without additional effort to change e.g. the look and feel of an Angular material table during runtime. `Ngx-reactive-table` solves this issue as it is implemented in a reactive way.

 In comparison to Ag Grid `ngx-reactive-table` can convice with a small bundle size.
 The Ag Grid packages shipd usually with > 20MB.
 Of course Ag Grid provides much more functionalities and is in general very powerful.

-I do really appreciate the work of the Angular material team and all people contributing to material.
-I love to use the lib and I do not want to bash the provided table component.
-I just think some things could be better.

 ## Quick start